 The world is becoming a global village at a rather fast pace.
-As the populations on earth continue to grow, so does the energy requirements.
+As the populations on earth continue to grow, so do the energy requirements.
 There is a need for energy to facilitate industrial and economic development.
 The earth, however, gas had challenges meeting the increasing energy needs.
 For that reason, countries have been forced to turn to more sustainable energy.

 Renewable energy is the best hope for the world at this point.
 It has not been an easy journey as countries are facing challenges with market failures, access to raw materials for renewable energy, information, and carbon footprint.
 Most nations have however made strides in their efforts to utilize renewable energy.
 There are several technologies that countries in the world have been using in light of renewable energy.
 They can be classified as the first generation, second generation, and third-generation technologies.